 We are a leading global provider of software for infrastructure engineering, enabling the work of civil, structural, geotechnical, and plant engineering practitioners, their project delivery enterprises, and owner-operators of infrastructure assets.
-We were founded in 1984 by the Bentley brothers and on September 25, 2020, we completed our IPO.
+We were founded in 1984 by the Bentley brothers and on September 25, 2020, we completed our initial public offering ("IPO").